KCErb/hello-ruboto/training/basics/actionbar/adding-buttons.md

 In the above example you added a button with the title "Search" to the options menu.
 The only weird thing here is that `true` at the end of the method.
-Unless you want to dig deeper into the mysterious world of Java, then just take this as an axiom the options_menu (and others as we'll see): no matter what you do, you need to make sure that the method returns true at the end.
+Unless you want to dig deeper into the mysterious world of Java, then just take this as an axiom of the `options_menu` (and others as we'll see): no matter what you do, you need to make sure that the method returns true at the end.

   <img src="https://raw.githubusercontent.com/KCErb/hello-ruboto/master/static/actionbar/simple_search.png" alt="First step" width="250px" />